matonis/page_brute/README.md

 page_brute
 ==========

-***page_brute.py*** is a digital forensic tool used to analyze Windows Page Files by appying YARA-based signatures to fix-sized blocks of pagefile.sys.
+**page_brute.py** is a digital forensic tool purposed to analyze Windows Page Files by appying YARA-based signatures to fix-sized blocks of pagefile.sys.

 ***This tool can be used to:***
  * Disambiguate evidence within pagefile.sys by logically grouping blocks/pages into categories based on YARA rulesets.